Pastina with Cheese: The Recipe That Tastes Like Childhood.

 • Cook the pastina

-Once the broth is ready and well-filtered, pour it into a saucepan that’s not too large.
+Once the broth is ready and well strained, pour it into a small saucepan.

-Bring it to a boil and cook the pastina following the times indicated on the package.
+Bring to a boil and cook the pastina following the times indicated on the package.

 • The creamy touch